2019 Franklin Scholars

 “This is a great group of young people who have achieved much in their high school careers.
 We look forward to hearing of their continued success in college,” said Tim Thompson, President and CEO at Franklin Savings Bank.

 Scholarships from the Franklin Savings Bank Community Development Foundation were awarded to students who plan to attend a four-year college with studies concentrating in accounting, finance, marketing, management, computer sciences or other business-related courses.
 The graduating seniors were selected as Franklin Scholars by each school based largely on high academic achievement, which alone represented 70 percent of the criteria for scholarship selection.
 The remaining 30 percent was based on community citizenship, participation in extra-curricular activities, such as athletics, band, school clubs or drama, and financial need.

 The bank’s Community Development Foundation grants the scholarships to the schools, which select the student and administer the scholarship.

 Franklin Savings Bank’s Community Development Foundation was created in 2000 to support community, economic and educational needs within the communities served by Franklin Savings Bank.
-To date, the Foundation has awarded $604,000 to 191 students.
+To date, the Foundation has awarded $640,000 to 205 students.

-Rangeley Lakes Regional School Kyle LaRochelle with FSB's Leeanna Wilbur and Crystal Haley.
+- The Rangeley Lakes Regional School scholarship was awarded to Olivia Hall, seen here with Rangeley Branch Manager Leeanna Wilbur and Assistant Manager Crystal Haley.